UFL-Autonomy-Park/apark_wiki/docs/parrot/ros2-bebop.md

 :wq
 ```

 Hit `ENTER`.
 On an Ubuntu computer, open Files.
-Clicl "Other Locations" and in the "Enter server address..." field, type `ftp://192.168.42.1` and connect anonymously (No `username` and `password`).
+Click "Other Locations" and in the "Enter server address..." field, type `ftp://192.168.43.1` and connect anonymously (No `username` and `password`).
 Rename the downloaded firmware to `bebop2_update.plf`.
 Copy the firmware file to `/data/ftp/internal_000` folder of the Bebop.
 Go back to the `adb shell` and enter

 ```
 /bin/updater/updater_scan.sh /data/ftp/internal_000